taowen/vite-howto/packages/DYNAMIC-LINKING/hybrid-npm-package/README.md

-# Hybrid npm package
+# How to publish hybrid npm package which can be used by both `<script>` and bundler

+## Code Structure & Motivation

-How to build a library for NPM and CDN?
+How to build a library for both NPM and CDN?
 So that

 * provide proper type definition
-* can run in node.js for unit testing
+* can be npm installed and run by node.js for unit testing
 * can run in browser with old school script tag
 * can run in browser as es module
 * can be bundled by webpack/vite with tree shaking